broadinstitute/tandem-repeat-catalog/README.md

 </table>

-### Goals

-- Provide the catalog in the formats expected by existing TR genotyping tools for both short-read and long-read data
-- Include rich annotations

-Although our initial focus is on the human genome, we'd also love to extend this work to plants and other species.
-Please consider creating a GitHub issue or reaching out by email if you are interested in this.

 ### Background

 Tandem repeats (TRs) are regions of the genome that consist of consecutive copies of some motif sequence.
 For example, `CAGCAGCAG` is a tandem repeat of the `CAG` motif.
 Many types of genomic studies require annotations of tandem repeats in the reference genome, called repeat catalogs, which specify the genomic start and end coordinates of each tandem repeat region, as well as the one or more motifs that repeat there.